Podcast: Play in new window

 Chris Anderson and Crowd Accelerated Innovation

 The “crowd” is you and me, someone in Kenja, a dreamer in the U.K., or a resident of Bangladesh where Chris Anderson once lived.
 The crowd is an electronic web of creative people whose talents encourage progress.
-And it’s only possible to share those talents due to YouTube, Vimeo, Twitter, Facebook and other social networking sites.
+And it’s only possible to share those talents due to YouTube, Vimeo, Twitter, Facebook, MobiTV, and other social networking sites.

 Enhanced Learning and a “Self-Fueling Cycle”